UofA-SPEAR/software/README.md

 sudo dockerd
 ```

-Now install and run the test docker image:
+Now install and run the test docker image in a new terminal:

 ``` bash
 docker pull hello-world